094459/newsletter-oss-projects/README.md

 [tokenizing-db-data-tool](https://aws-oss.beachgeek.co.uk/3lp) provides a handy solution to help you address challenges around masking and keeping safe private or sensitive data (PII), as you need to move data from production to non production systems for activities like testing, debugging, load and integration tests, and more. (#186)

+**tsynamo**

+[tsynamo](https://aws-oss.beachgeek.co.uk/3td) is a project from that Olli Warro that simplifies the DynamoDB API so that you don't have to write commands with raw expressions and hassle with the attribute names and values.
+Moreover, Tsynamo makes sure you use correct types in your DynamoDB expressions, and the queries are nicer to write with autocompletion.
+Olli was inspired by another project ([Kysely](https://aws-oss.beachgeek.co.uk/3tm)), and so built this project so that he could do similar using Amazon DynamoDB. (#195)

 ### Developer Tools & DevOps

+**amazon-sqs-python-extended-client-lib**

+[amazon-sqs-python-extended-client-lib](https://aws-oss.beachgeek.co.uk/3ti) this repo (Amazon SQS Extended Client) allows clients to manage Amazon SQS message payloads that exceed the 256 KB message size limit, up to a size of 2 GB.
+In the event of publishing such large messages, the client accomplishes this feat by storing the actual payload in a S3 bucket and by storing the reference of the stored object in the SQS queue.
+Similarly, the extended-client is also used for retrieving and dereferencing these references of message objects stored in S3.
+Check out the docs for more details on how this works and some sample code to get you going. (#195)

 **amplify-hosting-astro**